macakklett/counter_redux_toolkit/README.md

 ### [Site Link](https://counter-react-redux-toolkit2024.netlify.app/)

-Countery app is implemented for educational purposes on Netlify
+Counter app is implemented for educational purposes on Netlify

 ### The tech stack is: